-Be sure also to read Instruction Manual for Safety & Comfort.
+Be sure also to read the Safety Instruction Manual.
 This guide, which is included with the computer, explains product liability.

 - Opening the display

 - Connecting the AC adaptor

 - Turning on the power

-- Windows XP Professional setup

-- Windows 2000 setup
+- Windows XP Professional/Windows 2000 setup

-- Windows 98 setup

 - Turning off the power

 - Restarting the computer

 - Restoring your preinstalled software